quat1024/apathy/docs/2.x/MOBS.md

-# `mobs.cfg`
+# `apathy-mobs.toml` / `apathy/mobs.cfg`

-The mob config file lives at `/config/apathy/mobs.cfg`.

-It allows you to place these predefined rules in any order and configure their properties.
+This file allows you to place these predefined rules in any order and configure their properties.

 * *JSON rule*: If `mobs.json` exists, its rule is evaluated.
 * *difficulty rule*: The attacker can target depending on the world difficulty.